akvo/mapbox-offline-reactive/README.md

 Wrapper aroung mapbox offline callbacks with RxJava

 ## Download
-Add it in your root build.gradle at the end of repositories:
+Step1.
+Add this code to your project's root `build.gradle` at the end of repositories:
 ```
 allprojects {
   repositories {